lweller/xray-cucumber-intellij/README.md

 choose _Downloading Cucumber Xray Tests from Jira_.
 After entering the username and password, the download of `.feature` files is started and finally stored along with `xray-cucumber.json` file.

+Additionally, opening the context menu of a `xray-cucumber.json` file (right click) and choosing _Upload Cucumber Xray Tests to Jira_ will generate a zip archive of all `.feature` files within the same directory as the `xray-cucumber.json` file.
+After authenticating, this option can be used to update existing tests and pre-conditions that already exist in Jira, or (if no matching existing tests are found) will create new tests.

 ## Configuration

 The operations of the plugin can be configured with a `xray-cucumber.json` file.
 This file may reside at any location